5 Parenting Styles Every Modern Parent Should Know

 In practice: "I understand you want to stay up later.
 The rule is bedtime at 8:30 on school nights because sleep helps your brain grow.
 On weekends, you can stay up until 9:30.
 That is not up for negotiation, but I hear that you wish it were different."

 What the research shows: Children raised by authoritative parents score higher on measures of self-esteem, academic achievement, and peer relationships.
-They also show lower rates of substance use and depression during adolescence (Steinberg et al., 2006).
+They also show lower rates of substance use and depression during adolescence (Steinberg, 2001, Journal of Research on Adolescence; Pinquart, 2017).

 Best for: Parents who want a well-researched, balanced framework that works from toddlerhood through the teen years.